EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The client's OSCORE Sender ID is C_V and the server's OSCORE Sender ID is C_U, as defined in this document

-* The AEAD Algorithm and the HMAC-based Key Derivation Function (HKDF) are the AEAD and HKDF algorithms in the selected cipher suite.
+* The AEAD Algorithm and the HMAC algorithms are the AEAD and HMAC algorithms in the selected cipher suite.

 * The Master Secret and Master Salt are derived as follows where length is the key length (in bytes) of the AEAD Algorithm.